mundipagg/goseq/README.md

-## Golang logging library for SEQ tool
+# Golang logging library for SEQ tool

+## GoSeq

+GoSeq package implements a logging infrascruture that enables to use SEQ logging tool.

 ### [SEQ](https://getseq.net/)